 Requirement Risks.
 Risks are possible problems that are significant enough to potentially affect the achievement of a major program objective or milestone.
 Because the information needed is different than that of a Concern, Risk is a separate entity class in GENESYS.
 Requirements are among the many sources of program risk.
 Therefore, examine each leaf-level source Requirement and identify any Risks.
 Systems engineers or risk management personnel, depending on the project organization, may enter or manage Risks in GENESYS.
 Generally, ProgramActivity or ProgramElement risks are addressed in the Program Management Facility.
 Details of program management are not addressed in this guide.
 Any risk status graphs should be identified as ExternalFiles and linked to the Risk using the augments relation.
+Any risk mitigations should be identified as MitigationActivity elements and related to the risk using the mitigates relation.
 Similarly, any risk status reports should be identified as Documents and linked to the Risk using the documents relation.
 For more information on Risk Management refer to section 1.7.